koolj/asta/README.md

 This is ASTA - a blockchain based AI, bigData for Stopping Traffic Accidents solution.
-A risk alerting system on Vietnam transportation.
+A risk alerting system on Vietnam transportation & traffic.

 Video demo: <updating>